haiwera-silk-cd/magento-devdocs/_includes/config/split-deploy/config-mgmt-over1.md

 <div markdown="1">

-*	_Shared configuration_, which is all settings that are neither system-specific nor sensitive.
+*	_共享配置_, which is all settings that are neither system-specific nor sensitive.

 	Shared settings are settings you want to be consistent on development and production systems.
 Set the shared configuration in the Magento Admin in your development (or {{site.data.var.ece}} _integration_) system.